UweHeuer/FinalProjectCapstone/README.md

 # Motivation for the Project
 This project implements the Capstone Project of the Udacity Full Stack Web Developer Nanodegree program.
 It implements the Casting Agency specifications.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The specifications are:

+* Models:
+  * Movies with attributes title and release date
+  * Actors with attributes name, age and gender
+* Endpoints:
+  * GET /actors and /movies
+  * DELETE /actors/ and /movies/
+  * POST /actors and /movies and
+  * PATCH /actors/ and /movies/
+* Roles:
+  * Casting Assistant
+    * Can view actors and movies
+  * Casting Director
+    * All permissions a Casting Assistant has and…
+    * Add or delete an actor from the database
+    * Modify actors or movies
+  * Executive Producer
+    * All permissions a Casting Director has and…
+    * Add or delete a movie from the database

 # Technology Stack